joshingram/EventTracker/README.md

 - Instead of using a DAO and DAOImplementation, I used a Repository class with a Service and ServiceImplementation.
 - Spring Data gives the Repository class several "built-in" queries such as "show," "create," and "delete."

-~~JS HAS BEEN REPLACED WITH ANGULAR...This is also my first JavaScript project, so I learned a lot about manipulating the DOM vs showing a jsp or html page for different views.~~
+JS HAS BEEN REPLACED WITH ANGULAR ~~This is also my first JavaScript project, so I learned a lot about manipulating the DOM vs showing a jsp or html page for different views.~~
 - ~~I used `.style.display = 'none'` to hide an element from the DOM and `.style.display = 'block'` to display an element in the DOM.~~
 - ~~In order to refresh the DOM with new data (updated trail or new trail info), I called the function which displayed that information from within an `eventListener`.~~